OUR 5 PILLARS OF SUSTAINABILITY

 People are at the heart of what we do.
 Providing a living wage is essential.

-What we are doing next: We will maintain this commitment by only working with fair wage suppliers who can provide documentation of this.
-We also plan to include 3rd party auditing systems to ensure this.
+What we will do next: We will maintain this commitment by only working with fair wage suppliers who can provide documentation of this.
+We also plan to include more 3rd party auditing and certifications to ensure this.

 Fashion has a serious waste problem.
 Many of our favorite brands are dumping or destroying product that doesn't sell.

-What we are already doing: We intentionally design our collections to be 'evergreen'.
-This mean that our styles are not trendy and will not go out of style after one season.
+What we are already doing: We intentionally design our collections to be "evergreen."
+This means that our styles are not trendy and will not go out of style after one season.
 Our products have a longer selling life, and will never be destroyed to make room for new inventory.

-What we are doing next: We are taking a slow and steady approach to inventory and growth.
-Instead of placing large orders, we will be placing small "test" orders on new styles and subsequently place reorders on only the bestselling styles.
+What we will do next: We are taking a "slow and steady" approach to inventory and growth.
+Instead of placing large orders, we place small test orders on new styles and only place reorders on styles that work well for you!

 "Sustainable" is a buzzword.
 For us, using materials that are non-toxic and biodegradable are our biggest priority.

 What we are already doing: Leather requires a lot of chemicals and water to produce.
 The most sustainable alternative is vegetable-tanning.
 This process uses tree bark instead of chromium and other harsh chemicals.
 Leather that is vegetable-tanned is more durable and reparable than synthetic alternatives, and is also biodegradable at the end of it's useful life.
 85% of our leather is vegetable-tanned.
 Learn more about our sourcing.

-What we are doing next: We plan to maintain and expand our relationship with Leather Working Group certified suppliers and explore alternative biodegradable materials.
-Think 'leather' from pineapple pulp and bamboo!
+What we will do next: We plan to maintain and expand our relationship with Leather Working Group-certified suppliers and explore alternative biodegradable materials.
+Think "leather" from pineapple pulp or bamboo!

 The fashion industry is responsible for 10% of the world's carbon emissions.

-What we are already doing: In 2020, we offset our carbon footprint for all shipping through the non-profit CoolEffect.
-They use the money to fund small-scale environmental projects with the motto "Good planets are hard to come by"
+What we are already doing: In 2020, we offset our carbon footprint for all shipping through the non-profit Native Energy.
+They use the money to fund creative carbon capturing and renewable energy projects with the motto, "Build a better future together".